abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_lbp.rst

    \ln \left ( \sum_{s_{j}} \exp \left ( - \frac { | i - j | ^{p} }{ n - 1 } * w * s + \ln (prior_{i}) \right ) \right )

-Where :math:`w` is equal to the weight between the messages destination and origin vertices, :math:`s` is equal to the smoothing parameter, :math:`p` is the power parameter, and :math:`n` is the number of states.
+Where :math:`w` is equal to the weight between the messages destination and origin vertices, :math:`s` is equal to the :term:`smoothing` parameter, :math:`p` is the power parameter, and :math:`n` is the number of states.
 The larger the weight between two nodes or the higher the smoothing parameter, the more neighboring vertices are assumed to "agree" on states.
 (Here, we represent messages as sums of log probabilities rather than products of non-logged probabilities as it makes it easier to subtract messages in the future steps of the algorithm.)